 Liabilities for loss contingencies, arising from claims, assessments, litigation, fines, and penalties and other sources are recorded when it is probable that a liability has been incurred and the amount of the assessment can be reasonably estimated.
-Our contingent liabilities as at March 31, 2013 are as follows:
+Our contingent liabilities as at June 30, 2013 are as follows:

-- we have a potential obligation to pay 50% of the patent fees paid by LifeScan on the licensed patents prior to the date of the first commercial sale of a non-glucose product and 50% of the patent fees incurred by LifeScan thereafter.
-In the event of the first commercial sale of a non-glucose product, the initial amount that could be paid by us to LifeScan is to be between US\$1.3 million to US\$1.6 million.
+- we have a potential obligation to reimburse 50% of the patent fees paid by LifeScan in respect of the patents we license from LifeScan prior to the date of the first commercial sale of a non-glucose product that utilizes the technology licensed from LifeScan and 50% of the patent fees incurred by LifeScan in respect of such patents thereafter.
+In the event of the first commercial sale of a non-glucose product, the initial amount that would be paid by us to LifeScan is projected to be between US\$1.3 million to US\$1.6 million.
 We would have the right to make this payment either as a lump sum within 45 days of receipt of the supporting documentation from LifeScan or in equal monthly installment payments during the 24 months subsequent to the date of receipt of the supporting documentation.
-Currently the non-glucose products continue to be in the research and development phase. - during 2009, LifeScan chose not to proceed with the registration of the then current product but to proceed with an enhanced product, called OneTouch® Verio®, and acknowledged that there would be a delay as a result.
+Currently, the non-glucose products continue to be in the research and development phase. - during 2009, LifeScan chose not to proceed with the registration of the then current product but to proceed with an enhanced product, called OneTouch® Verio®, and acknowledged that there would be a delay as a result.
 As a result of this change, LifeScan agreed to pay additional amounts per strip manufactured by us in 2010 and 2011 up to a specified volume limit ("manufacturing initiation payments").
-At the same time, we agreed to pay LifeScan a marketing support payment in each of the two years following the first year in which 1 billion strips are sold by LifeScan in each such year equal to 40% of the total manufacturing initiation payments made.
+At the same time, we agreed to pay LifeScan a marketing support payment in each of the two years following the first year in which 1 billion strips are sold by LifeScan equal to 40% of the total manufacturing initiation payments made.
 The total amount of marketing support payments expected to be paid to LifeScan is approximately US\$2 million.
-Based on the current volume of strips sold by LifeScan and that we have no visibility of future sales by LifeScan, it is uncertain whether we would be required to pay this marketing support payment. - we have engaged Planet Innovation Pty Ltd ("Planet Innovation") to assist us with design and engineering for future analyzers.
+Based on the current volume of strips sold by LifeScan, and given that we have no visibility of future sales by LifeScan, it is uncertain whether we will be required to pay this marketing support payment. - we have engaged Planet Innovation Pty Ltd ("Planet Innovation") to assist us with design and engineering for future analyzers.
 As part of the agreement, Planet Innovation will be paid a success payment upon the formal acceptance of the analyzer for commercial manufacture and a further success payment on launch sign-off for the first commercial sale of the analyzer.
-All the analyzers Planet Innovation is currently working on are in the research and development phases and therefore at this stage their commercial manufacture and sale and the amount of any future success payment cannot be reliably estimated.
+All of the analyzers Planet Innovation is currently working on are in the research and development phases, and therefore at this stage their commercial manufacture and sale and the amount of any future success payment cannot be reliably estimated.